 It really might seem like more of a trait than a skill, but passion and energy in abundance really is essential when it comes to event planning.
 You will be meeting a lot of people and doing a lot of miles and you need to remain on top of your game the whole time.
 Trust us when we say it’s a lot harder than it looks sometimes!

 Events come together because of the efforts of teams of people.
 Being a strong leader is therefore essential when it comes to getting the most out of people and bring them all together to pull off a successful event.

-So, to summarize, whether it has been your childhood dream, or you have never thought of this as a path you would ever choose, you will not regret it or ever be bored of this profession.
+So, to summarise, whether it has been your childhood dream, or you have never thought of this as a path you would ever choose, you won't regret working as an event manager.
+And you certainly won't be bored!